orbforge/orb-docs/docs/setup-sensor/mikrotik.md

 If the Orb container fails to start:

-- Check container status in **Container > Container**
+- Check container status in **Container > Container**.
-- View logs in Terminal: `/log/print` (ensure logging is enabled in container settings)
+- View logs in Terminal: `/log/print` (ensure logging is enabled in container settings).
-- Verify the veth interface has the correct IP configuration
+- Verify the veth interface has the correct IP configuration.
-- Ensure NAT rule is properly configured
+- Ensure the NAT rule is properly configured.

 ### Network Connectivity Issues

 If the container cannot reach the internet:

-- Verify the NAT rule source address matches your container network
+- Verify the NAT rule source address matches your container network.
-- Check firewall rules aren't blocking container traffic
+- Check firewall rules aren't blocking container traffic.
-- Ensure DNS is properly configured for the container
+- Ensure DNS is properly configured for the container.

 ### Resource Constraints

 For devices experiencing high CPU usage:

-- Ensure `ORB_BANDWIDTH_DISABLED=1` is set for ARMv5 devices
+- Ensure `ORB_BANDWIDTH_DISABLED=1` is set for ARMv5 devices.
-- Monitor CPU usage via **System > Resources**
+- Monitor CPU usage via **System > Resources**.
-- Consider upgrading to a more powerful device if issues persist
+- Consider upgrading to a more powerful device if issues persist.

 ### Updating the Container

-Unfortunately, RouterOS does not support a mechanism for easily updating to the latest version of the Orb image-- automated or otherwise.
-The solution is to delete the container and make a new container with the same configuration, which will pull the :latest tagged image from Docker Hub.
-As we set up persistent storage, you will not need to re-link and your history will be preserved.
+Unfortunately, RouterOS does not support a mechanism for easily updating to the latest version of the Orb image—automated or otherwise.
+The solution is to delete the container and create a new container with the same configuration, which will pull the :latest tagged image from Docker Hub.
+As we set up persistent storage, you will not need to re-link, and your history will be preserved.

 ### Container Shell Access Issues

 If you cannot access the container shell:

-- Ensure the container is running
+- Ensure the container is running.
-- Try using the container ID instead of name pattern
+- Try using the container ID instead of the name pattern.
-- Restart the container and try again
+- Restart the container and try again.

 ## Additional Resources

-- For more details on RouterOS containers, see [MikroTik's Container documentation](https://help.mikrotik.com/docs/spaces/ROS/pages/84901929/Container)
+- For more details on RouterOS containers, see [MikroTik's Container documentation](https://help.mikrotik.com/docs/spaces/ROS/pages/84901929/Container).
-- To find compatible devices, use [MikroTik's hardware catalog](https://mikrotik.com/products?filter&s=c&a=%5B%22arm%22,%22arm64%22%5D#)
+- To find compatible devices, use [MikroTik's hardware catalog](https://mikrotik.com/products?filter&s=c&a=%5B%22arm%22,%22arm64%22%5D#).
-- For alternative installation methods, see [Install Orb on Docker](/docs/setup-sensor/docker)
+- For alternative installation methods, see [Install Orb on Docker](/docs/setup-sensor/docker).
-- For general Orb troubleshooting, see the [Orb documentation](/docs)
+- For general Orb troubleshooting, see the [Orb documentation](/docs).